·

 VISITING THE CATHEDRAL

-Amiens Cathedral is a stunning Gothic masterpiece that you can explore in different ways.
-Whether you prefer to walk around freely or climb the towers for a panoramic view, there’s an option for everyone (more information here).
+Amiens Cathedral is a Gothic masterpiece you can experience in different ways, depending on how much time you have.
+Whether you prefer a quiet wander, a climb to the towers, or a closer look at its treasures, there’s something for everyone (more information here).

-SELF-GUIDED VISIT Entry to the cathedral is free of charge, allowing you to admire its beauty at your own pace.
-Free visitor guides are available at the entrance in multiple languages (French, English, German, etc.).
-Since it is an active place of worship, please be respectful of those who come to pray.
-The cathedral is open daily from 8 a.m. to 5.30 p.m.
+Entry to the cathedral is free, so you can take your time exploring its vast interior and soaking in the atmosphere.
+Free visitor guides are available at the entrance in several languages (French, English, German, and more).
+Since this is still an active place of worship, it’s important to remain respectful of those who come to pray.
+The cathedral is open daily from 8 a.m. to 5.30 p.m., and you’ll want to allow at least 30-45 minutes to wander through.

 HISTORY